JAlcocerT/RPi/_posts/2021-07-21-getting-started.md

 The Raspberry Pi is a tiny computer, low power consumption (ARM based) that you can use to learn programming through fun, practical projects and also allow us to have our own server to run 24/7 tasks that don’t require the expensive hardware of a PC.

 It can run Linux distributions like: Debian, OpenMediaVault or most commonly Raspbian OS.

-It can also run Android.
+It can also run [Android](#android-in-a-raspberry-pi).

 All of the services/projects that we can make the RPi to run, can be easily ported to some cloud service, VPS and so on.

-So it serves as an entry point to learn also about that as well.
+So it serves as an entry point to learn also about Cloud/Linux/Docker as well.

+And ofc, the IoT: sensors, electronic...with its great GPIO.

 ## How to Get Started with a RPi?

 First I would recommend you to install Raspbian to the RPi.

 * **Raspbian/Raspberry Pi OS** is based on Debian, a Linux distribution.
-* You can also Try [Home Assistant OS](#home-assistant-os), with strong Focus on IoT Home Project, [even Android!](##other-oss)
+* You can also Try [Home Assistant OS](#home-assistant-os), with strong Focus on IoT Home Project, [even Android!](#other-oss)

 But you dont have to be worried about this as I have created to onboard anyone to Linux and particularly to [Debian based distros here](https://jalcocert.github.io/Linux/docs/debian/).